-I loaded up on mini spaghetti squash because I’m planning to develop a new recipe.
+I loaded up on mini spaghetti squash because I’m planning to develop butter chicken spaghetti squash boats.
 Kale and celery for green smoothies (Alex is determined to live till 110).
 Huge Ambrosia apples for snacking – SO GOOD!
 No spray, sweet, juicy and SO crisp.
 Mmmm.
-The bell peppers because I am planning on making destuffed peppers skillet and posting the recipe.
+The bell peppers because I am planning on making slow cooker stuffed pepper casserole.
 And a few staples like onions (obviously because we are Eastern Europeans), carrots and garlic.
 Duh.

 So, cauliflower didn’t come from the farmers market but rather from the Superstore.
 So, it had to be used up before the fresh produce.
 Hm, I guess I do have a produce shopping addiction.
 Which I guess is OK.
 Much better than a sugar one, right?!